apple/swift-argument-parser/Documentation/01 Getting Started.md

 )
 ```

+> **Note:** To read more about creating and configuring packages using Swift Package Manager, see [Using the Package Manager](https://swift.org/getting-started/#using-the-package-manager).

 ## Building Our First Command

-Let's write a tool called `count` that reads an input file, counts the words, and writes the result to an output file.

-We can run our `count` tool like this:
+Once we've built the `count` tool, we'll be able to run it like this:

 ```
 % count readme.md readme.counts